jaredgk/IMgui-windows/README.md

   localhost:3000
   ```

-Note that closing this terminal or killing the node.js process will end all active IMa2 jobs started by the front end.
+Note that closing this cmd.exe window or killing the node.js process will end all active IMa2 jobs started by the front end.
 However, closing the browser window will not affect any running jobs.
 ##Features
 The IMgui front end had three pages: the Job Manager, Output/Burntrend Analysis, and IMfig Generation.